- Academic Affairs

 Cost sharing refers to the expenditure of UMB's or third-party resources beyond the amount funded by the sponsor to support the scope of work defined by a sponsored (federal or non-federal) award.

 The UMB Cost Sharing Policy addresses sponsor requests and requirements for cost sharing or matching.
 Cost sharing or matching should be offered as part of a proposal only if the sponsor requires cost sharing as a condition to receive a grant.
 Cost sharing should not be offered on federal contracts, corporate agreements, or other contracts.

-Approval of the PI’s Chair and Dean are required for cost sharing.
+Approval of the principal investigator's chair and dean are required for cost sharing.
 Enter the cost sharing in Kuali Coeus for review and approval at the time of proposal, or use the Cost Sharing Commitment Form.

 Cost sharing may involve “in-kind” contributions.
-An example is a outside vendor providing copy services and supplies for a project that requires many copies of something such as a survey.
+An example is an outside vendor providing copy services and supplies for a project that requires many copies of something such as a survey.